 If you enroll during any of the remaining seven months of the Special Enrollment Period, your Medicare Part B coverage begins on the first day of the following month.

-If you don’t enroll by the end of the eight-month period, you’ll have to wait until the next general enrollment period, which begins January 1 of the next year.
+If you don’t enroll by the end of the eight months period, you’ll have to wait until the next general enrollment period, which begins on January 1 of the next year.

 Notice that COBRA and retiree health coverage don’t count as current employer coverage.